 OUR PROGRAMS

 The Art Attacks!
 Civic Engagement Arts program brings incarcerated youth and teaching artists with lived experience of incarceration together with prominent artists and leaders, empowering them to use their voices and their votes to be agents of civic change.
-Exercises of Theater, poetry, visual arts and music teach youth methods of self exploration, emotional capacity and social engagement.
+Exercises of Theater, poetry, visual arts, and music teach youth methods of self exploration, emotional capacity and social engagement.
 Through these exercises, youth have the opportunity to unpack and heal the trauma associated with their incarcerated experience and become the leaders of the future.
-As of 2022, we operate this program in 100% of LA County Juvenile Probation Facilities.
+We operate this program across LA County Juvenile Probation Facilities.

 We use our unique approach to inspire participants to transform their narratives about who they are and the impact they can have as citizens.
 Our recent program resulted in a 100% voting rate in the recent Presidential election and facilitated deep connections between our incarcerated youth, older returned citizens, and March for Our Lives.

 The work is cathartic and healing for older Teaching Artists who have experienced extensive incarceration and helps them to become leaders in changing the narrative about people with lived experience.
 Their stories create impactful and positive narratives for the younger community members.
-Even with the obstacles presented by the pandemic, our relationship of trust with Probation allowed us to build a curriculum over Zoom, enhanced by dropping off arts supplies to our participating prisons, and resulted in a 100% voter turnout from participants!
+And the addition of targeted virtual reality content, ideated by the youth, has deepened the impact of this much requested program.

 95% of incarcerated people will return to their communities, and of that, 60% are expected to return to prison due to lack of support and preparation for the realities of modern life.
 Our program intends to transform that approach.
-We reimagine where “Re-entry” begins, changing the narrative to envision it starting inside Maximum Yards, which will have a fundamental effect on the re-entry space.
+We reimagine where “Re-entry” begins, changing the narrative to envision it starting inside solitary confinement and maximum security yards- fundamentally changing the narrative around re-entry and transforming the possibilities within the most silenced and invisible part of the prison system.

 In our fully computerized world, people who have been incarcerated for decades arrive on what is essentially another planet when they return.
 Simple daily tasks, such as pumping gas or checking out at a supermarket become mountains to climb for those for whom the technological revolution has passed them by, and the resulting stress and stigma often makes reentry seem impossible.
-The unique design of our program identifies potential reentry issues by centering alumni and systems-impacted experts, engages alumni and teaching artists with Virtual Reality developers to create innovative content that is specific to these problems, connects each VR experience with a series of arts exercises tailored to ease the trauma surrounding the event, and executes classes that bring artists, technicians, and wellness experts together.
+The unique design of our program identifies potential reentry issues by centering alumni and systems-impacted experts, engages alumni and teaching artists with Virtual Reality developers to create innovative content that is specific to these problems, connects each VR experience with a series of arts exercises tailored to ease the trauma surrounding the event.

 Having worked with this population for so many years, we have heard their issues, fears and obstacles and have created this program to directly address them.
 The unique part that Creative Acts adds to this cutting edge Virtual Reality program is the use of artistic practices, such as theatre, drawn and written art, to address and support the emotional outcomes of returning and the trauma prison life leaves on the human condition as well as breaking down barriers of race and gang affiliation to demonstrably lessen violence and build community.

-Therapeutic Art intervention can assist individuals with improving focus, control, mood and receptiveness for additional interventions.
+Therapeutic Art interventions can assist individuals with improving focus, emotional control, and receptiveness for additional interventions.
 The digital immersive experience of VR will affect:

 1. The individual’s ability to redevelop capacity to take in sensory information without being overwhelmed.